In 2019 only 1% of all new builds achieved an EPC of A (Source; Ministry of Housing, Communities and Local Government)

 - Provision should be made for energy efficient operation by providing the building owner with information enabling them to operate the building in a way that uses no more fuel and power than is reasonable.

-- Higher standards can be achieved through schemes such as BREEAM, Passivhaus, the Code for Sustainable Homes, Leadership in Energy and Environmental Design (LEED) and so on.
+- Higher standards can be achieved through schemes such as BREEAM, Passivhaus, Leadership in Energy and Environmental Design (LEED).

-However, there is significant evidence to suggest that buildings do not perform as well when they are completed as was anticipated when they were being designed.
+However, there is significant evidence to suggest that buildings do not perform as well when built.
 The difference between anticipated and actual performance is known as the performance gap.
 Findings from studies over the last 20 years have revealed that actual energy consumption in buildings is often twice as much as predicted and can be up to 5 times higher than calculations carried out for building regulations compliance.

 Offsite manufacture, with closely monitored factory fabrication of the whole building envelope in a controlled environment, means that building performance is not compromised by poor workmanship on site which is where most of the problems with conventional build systems occur.